 The DC motors used by GTS are extremely reliable and have very long expected life with minimal maintenance similar to electric vehicles.
-However, since the system is moves the aircraft a relatively short distance in comparison to electric vehicles the electric motors should last the life of the aircraft with periodic inspections.
+However, since the distance the system moves the aircraft a relatively short distance in comparison to electric vehicles the electric motors should last the life of the aircraft with periodic inspections.
 Minimal maintenance can be accomplished during routine phase inspections.
-The ongoing operational maintenance cost of the Green Taxi system should be less than 5% of the Green Taxi aircraft savings per year.
+The ongoing operational maintenance cost of the Green Taxi system should be less than 10% of the Green Taxi aircraft savings per year.

 Yes, when the main aircraft engine(s) are turned off the system provides dynamic braking and does not require the pilot to utilized the main aircraft wheel brakes.
 This reduces/eliminates the brake wear caused by the pilot frequently needing to use aircraft landing gear wheel braking due to the excess thrust provided by the main engines. during taxi operations.
 When the main aircraft engine(s) are operating the system is not operational and therefore does not provide dynamic braking.

 The GTS will allow taxi speeds up to 25 Km/Hr.
 The average taxi speed may be faster than with existing taxi operations as the pilot will not need to brake to slow the aircraft down due to excess thrust from the main engines and then reaccelerate.
 It should also allow for a smoother taxi ride for passengers.

 Yes.
 A light on the flight deck system controller will notify that the system is disconnected or if the system has any malfunctions.

 Yes, however for icy uphill taxiways, the main engines can and should be used to avoid slippage and steering difficulties.